GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 and colour, and the registry stays keyed on element types.

-A wire's layout is the set of all attributes written in its upstream cone, in a canonical order (descending alignment, then size, then name and level), computed at graph compile time.
-Some consequences:
+A wire's layout is the set of all attributes written in its upstream cone and not removed since, in a canonical order (descending alignment, then size, then name and level), computed at graph compile time.
+Some
+consequences:

 - Layout identity is captured by stable node ids, because the write set is part of the hashed upstream cone.
 An instance that survives an incremental recompile cannot meet a changed layout.
-- Reads resolve to `Option<offset>` at wiring.
+- Reads resolve to `Option<offset>` at wiring, each against the layout of the input wire its tuple destructures.
 Present means a field access, and absent means the macro emits the default constant.
 Writes always resolve.
 The runtime does no name lookup, no hashing, and no downcasting.
 A resolved read costs the same as a native struct field